J0Santos/42-push_swap/README.md

 The program should return an `Error` message.

-If *1 or less arguments* are given, or the arguments given are *already sorted* the program should return `nothing(zero lines)`.
+If *1 or fewer arguments* are given, or the arguments given are *already sorted* the program should return `nothing(zero lines)`.

 ## Method & Algorithms 🤔

 I decided to go with `Double Linked Lists` with the idea of having less trouble going up and down the stacks.
 This also helped me a lot with understanding even more about double pointers and the so called *pointer's magic*.

-I also decided to divide my program in 3 different algorithms depending on the size of `Stack A`.
+I also decided to divide my program into 3 different algorithms depending on the size of `Stack A`.

 #### Sort Small ▫️